arunvg-ubti/Employee-MVC-App/README.md

 # Building a MVC Web App for Employee Management System using ASP.NET
-- MVC
-- Using Models, Views and Controllers
+- Using Models, Views and Controllers (MVC)
 - Models include the data models and computations
 - Views include the frontend which the user is able to see and interact with
 - Controllers handle the user interactions
-- ASP.NET usage
+- ASP.NET usage included for web-based applications
 - dotnet new mvc -n project_name is the command to create the MVC Web App
 - .gitignore file added
 - DB connection established and handled
 - An interactive web application created to manage employees successfully
+- Integrated API for creating a To-Do List as well
+- API usage included for web application
 - dotnet build is used to build the dotnet application
 - dotnet run is used to run or execute the dotnet application